MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 You can set the following general settings:

-- **Show Desktop Previews** - Lets you see a preview of a desktop in the Connection Center before you connect to it.
-By default, this is set to **on**.
+- **Show Desktop Previews** lets you see a preview of a desktop in the Connection Center before you connect to it.
+This setting is enabled by default.
-- **Pinch to Zoom remote session** - Lets you use pinch-to-zoom gestures.
-If the app you're using through Remote Desktop supports multi-touch (introduced in Windows 8), turn this setting **off**.
+- **Pinch to Zoom remote session** lets you use pinch-to-zoom gestures.
+If the app you're using through Remote Desktop supports multi-touch (introduced in Windows 8), disable this feature.
-- **Use scancode input when available** - Some remote applications may not respond properly to keyboard input sent as scancode.
-You can turn this setting **off** to send input as unicode instead.
+- Enable **Use scancode input when available** if your remote app doesn't respond properly to keyboard input sent as scancode.
+Input is sent as unicode when disabled.
-- **Help improve Remote Desktop** - Sends anonymous data to Microsoft.
+- **Help improve Remote Desktop** sends anonymous data to Microsoft.
 We use this data to improve the client.
-You can learn more about how we treat this anonymous, private data, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
-By default, this setting is **on**.
+You can learn more about how we treat this anonymous, private data, in the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
+This setting is enabled by default.

 ## Manage display settings